Sourya27/Healthcare-Appointment-Scheduling-system/README.md

-# Case Study for Internship Application
+# Case Study: Appointment Scheduling System

 ## **Overview**
-This repository contains the work I prepared as part of an internship application process.
-The task involved developing comprehensive case study documents, demonstrating my ability to understand user needs and translate them into actionable requirements and designs.
+This repository presents the case study documents I developed to design a comprehensive Appointment Scheduling System for a healthcare platform.
+The documents demonstrate a structured approach to addressing user needs and translating them into actionable requirements and designs.

 ## **Contents**
 The repository includes:
-- **User Stories**: Problem-centric user stories for both patient and provider sides, highlighting key challenges and solutions.
+- **User Stories**: Problem-centric user stories for both patient and provider sides, highlighting key challenges and proposed solutions.
-- **Functional and Non-Functional Requirements**: Detailed specifications that define the system's capabilities and constraints.
+- **Functional and Non-Functional Requirements**: Detailed specifications defining the system's capabilities and constraints.
-- **Success Metrics**: Goals and measurable outcomes for evaluating the application's effectiveness.
+- **Success Metrics**: Goals and measurable outcomes for evaluating the system's effectiveness.
 - **Figma Prototype**: A clickable prototype illustrating the proposed solution (link inside the documents).
 - **Rough Sketches**: Initial conceptual diagrams created to visualize the solution.